LEARN JAPANESE WITH PIMSLEUR

 The city of Nagano hosted the 1998 Winter Olympics and is surrounded by excellent ski slopes.
 It's a pleasant city with several famous historic sites, such as Zenkoji, a 7th century temple.

-The mountains surrounding Nagano Prefecture are famous and known as the japanese alps.
-Those who like adventure should visit this region and explore its mountains for a long time.
+The mountains that surround the Nagano province are famous and known as the Japanese Alps.
+Those who enjoy adventure should visit this region and explore its mountains for a long time.

 Nagano City